Charles Booth (social reformer): Criticisms

-The London poverty maps survey has been negatively criticised for its methodology:

-According to Professor Paul Spicker in 1990 "it is important to note that Charles Booth's studies of poverty are widely misrepresented in the literature of social policy.
+The London poverty maps survey has been negatively criticised for its methodology.
+According to Professor Paul Spicker in 1990, "Charles Booth's studies of poverty are widely misrepresented in the literature of social policy.
 His work is commonly bracketed with Rowntree's but his methods were quite different.
 His definition of poverty was explicitly relative; he based the description of poverty on class rather than income.
 He did not attempt to define need nor to identify subsistence levels of income on the basis of minimum needs; his "poverty line" was used as an indicator of poverty, not a definition.
 His approach was to identify the sorts of condition in which people were poor and to describe those conditions in a variety of ways.
 To this end he used a wide range of qualitative and quantitative methods in an attempt to add depth and weight to his descriptions of poverty."

 Booth used school board visitors—those who undertook to ensure the attendance of children at school—to collect information on the circumstances of families.
 However, his extrapolation from these findings to families without school-age children was speculative.
 Moreover, his "definitions" of the poverty levels of household "classes" were general descriptive categories, which did not equate to specific criteria.
 Although the seventeen volumes were dense with often fascinating detail, it was primarily descriptive rather than analytical.

 Booth's 1902 study included antisemitic references to the impact of Jewish immigration, comparing it to the "slow rising of a flood" and that "no Gentile could live in the same house with these poor foreign Jews, and even as neighbors they are unpleasant; and, since people of this race, though sometimes quarrelsome amongst themselves, are extremely gregarious and sociable, each small street or group of houses invaded tends to become entirely Jewish".

 In 2006, Booth also received criticism for his London Poverty Maps, showing in dark and opaque colours the houses and streets where poor people lived.
 The palette made the areas appear as cancer or a disease to be eradicated, creating a negative connotation for that community.
 Nevertheless, the scaling of the map made it appear that fixing the problem would be manageable.

 Booth is often compared to Seebohm Rowntree due to their concepts on poverty.
 Even though Rowntree's work draws upon Booth's investigation, many writers on poverty generally turn their attention towards Rowntree's, because his concept clearly addressed the problem of defining a subsistence level of poverty.
 Both Booth and Rowntree were positivists; however, many differences between Booth and Rowntree's methodology existed.
 While Booth classified people by their source of income, Rowntree made distinctions through class and specifically categorised groups by their economic relationships.